The Humanity Bureau: Plot

 During their flight, Kross trades his Bureau vehicle for an unmarked station wagon and learns of a man who may know a way north.
 When they find the man, they learn that the way north to Canada is highly irradiated and that no one who ever goes returns.
 When he insists, the man gives Kross a geiger counter to measure radiation, and iodine tablets which provide some protection against radiation absorption.
 Kross gives Lucas a rabbit's foot for good luck during the trip.

 Along the road, they spot a drone searching for Kross.
 After becoming tired and frustrated waiting for it to pass, Kross and Rachel get into an argument where Kross reveals that he knows the real Rachel Weller, and this woman is not her.
 Years ago on a Bureau investigation, Kross and the real Rachel conceived a child, who is Lucas.
 When the famine struck, Rachel tried to sell Lucas.
 Amanda, her neighbor, got into an argument over this and the resulting fight ended in Rachel's death.
 Amanda then assumed Rachel's identity and raised Lucas as her own.

 The three continue to evade the Bureau and eventually make it to a nuclear power plant, which the man warned them was highly irradiated.
 Their geiger counter reveals that there is not any radiation; it was a scare tactic to try to keep people from fleeing north.
 Finally at the border the Bureau catches up with Kross, and Adam shoots and kills Rachel, demanding the memory card.
 Kross agrees to give Adam the card so long as Lucas can go.
 Lucas runs away and Kross gives Adam the card, which Adam scans only to find out it is empty.
 Adam executes Kross and Lucas comes running back.
-At this moment, Canadian troopers shoot the Bureau members and take in Lucas, leaving only Agent Porter to escape.
+At this moment, Canadian rangers shoot the Bureau members and take in Lucas, leaving only Agent Porter to escape.
 They find that the real memory card was in the rabbit's foot and disseminate the footage revealing New Eden as a death camp, sparking a revolution against the Bureau, plunging the whole country into civil war.
 The whole personnel and the director of the Humanity Bureau can only watch helplessly as they lose control over the population and have to fight for their lives from then on.
 Porter is ambushed by an armed rebel on the road and shot dead.
 Lucas finally gets to visit the lake Kross used to fish in.

+Production

+In November 2016, it was reported Nicolas Cage had agreed to star in The Humanity Bureau, a science fiction action film set to be directed by Rob King from a script by Dave Schultz.
+Filming began the following month in British Columbia.
+Producer Kevin DeWalt stated the film was shot in three different formats consisting of standard theatrical format, Barco Escape, and cinematic virtual reality with the intention of offering alternative avenues for audience engagement.